Kotlin/kotlin-by-example/examples/05_stdlib/05_existential.md

 </div>

-1. Define collection of numbers.
+1. Defining a collection of numbers.
-2. Whether there is no odd element which means all elements are even.
+2. Checking if there are no odd elements (all elements are even).
-3. If there is no element grater than 6.
+3. Checking if there are no elements greater than 6.